duncanobrien/open-datasets/O'Brien_et_al_2021_ECSS/README.md

 # Introduction

 Data from O’Brien, D.A., Masonjones, H.D., Bethel, E., O’Shea, O.R., 2021.
-Nocturnal surveys reveal novel insights into the community dynamics of an anchialine ecosystem from The Bahamas.
-Estuarine Coastal & Shelf Science.
+Nocturnal surveys reveal novel insights into the community dynamics of an anchialine ecosystem from The Bahamas. _Estuarine, Coastal & Shelf Science_.

 This raw data provides the input for the generalised linear models and ordination analyses comparing day-night periods and sites.